void-linux/void-packages/Manual.md

   mentioned.
 If unset, defaults to `homepage` and the directories where `distfiles` reside.

+- `distfiles_only` if set to `yes`, the package homepage is excluded from the URLs scanned for version detection.
+Only the directories derived from `distfiles` (and any URL set via `site`) are checked.
+  This is useful when a custom `pattern` is tuned for a specific endpoint format (such as a git forge's `info/refs`) and would produce spurious matches against unrelated numbers appearing in the homepage HTML.

 - `pkgname` is the package name the default pattern checks for.
 If unset, defaults to `pkgname` from the template.